Various manufacturing businesses thrived in New Hampshire after the Civil war.

 2. +William Rockwell Clough Jr., b.
 5 Apr 1908 in London, England.
 He graduated from college as an engineer, and served in the USAF with the rank of Colonel.
 He died January 1983 in Alton, NH.

-Gertrude Clough, daughter of William Rockwell & Amelia L. (Young) Clough was born about 1874 in New Hampshire.
+Gertrude Clough, daughter of William Rockwell & Amelia L. (Young) Clough was born about 1874 in New Hampshire, and died 23 Feb 1949 in Newtown, Fairfield Co.
+CT, age 82 a widow.
 She married Frank/Francis J. Dugan/Duggan.
 He b. abt 1866 in CT.
 He was the owner of F J Duggan and Son, a producer of art pottery

 U.S. Census > 1920 United States Federal Census > Connecticut > Fairfield > Norwalk Ward 1 > District 138